 Acropolis Museum

-Corfu is, of course, an incredibly popular tourist destination, but the Corfu Trail, in particular, is where you should be headed if you’re an outdoorsy type.
-The trail in its entirety is over two hundred kilometres, so you probably won’t be able to clear it in a single day or even a week, but even parts of the trail are well worth checking out.
+Corfu is an incredibly popular tourist destination, but the Corfu Trail, in particular, is where you should be headed if you’re an outdoorsy type.

 Psarou Beach